addyyang/addyyang.github.io/README.md

 #### ML Algorithms/Models (supervised only)
 + **Gradient-boosted decision trees** are a popular and effective model for flight delay predictors, and are suitable for our project because of their ability to accurately which features contribute most heavily to flight delays \[3\]
 + In a second approach, we plan to use **hierarchical clustering** to determine the ideal size and number of intervals to accurately predict delays (e.g. 0-10 min delay, or 0-30 min delay?).
-+ Finally, for our binary classification approach, we plan to use support vector machines to best divide flights where a delay will and will not likely occur.
++ Finally, for our binary classification approach, we plan to use **support vector machines** to best divide flights where a delay will and will not likely occur.

 ### (Potential) Results and Discussion
 ### 3+ Quantitative Metrics
 + For a linear regression model, **mean-squared error (MSE)** will effectively measure our accuracy while incentivizing few large errors (i.e. predicting no delay when in fact a 24-hour delay occurred).
-+ We will also consider **mean absolute deviation (MAD)**, another standard measure of the accuracy of regression models.
++ We will also consider **mean absolute deviation (MAD)**.
 However, we will prioritize minimizing MSE, which is more punitive of exceptionally large residuals than MAD, thereby creating more helpful predictions.
-+ For our clustering and classification approaches, we will consider Rand Score and F1 score to evaluate accuracy.
++ For our clustering and classification approaches, we will consider **Rand Score** and **F1 score** to evaluate accuracy.

 ### Project Goals
 + Create a regression model that accurately predicts length of flight delays -> ex.
 Adjusted R2 > ~0.9 (dependent on MSE)